OCA/account-financial-tools/account_chart_update/readme/USAGE.rst

-The wizard, accesible from *Accounting > Settings > Update chart of accounts*, lets the user select what kind of objects must be checked/updated, and whether old records must be checked for changes and updates.
+The wizard, accesible from *Accounting > Settings > Update Chart Template*, lets the user select what kind of objects must be checked/updated, and whether old records must be checked for changes and updates.